Please read carefully before using this site.

 We do not knowingly collect personal information from children under 13 without appropriate parental notice and consent.

-Some personal information that our AU Offices collect is “sensitive information.”
-Sensitive information includes information relating to a person’s racial or ethnic origin, political opinions, religion, trade union or other professional or trade association membership, sexual preferences and criminal record, which is also personal information; and health information about an individual.
+Some personal information that our AU Offices collects is ‘sensitive information’.
+Sensitive information, which is also personal information, includes information relating to a person’s racial or ethnic origin, political opinions, religion, trade union or other professional or trade association membership, sexual preferences and criminal record and health information about an individual.